 An extended community arts outreach program of the National League of American Pen Women*

-The annual Soul-Making Keats Literary Competition consists of thirteen categories and is open to everyone, everywhere.
-Judges look for original, freshly creative and finely crafted works that embrace all creative interpretations of the statement by English poet, John Keats:
+The annual Soul-Making Keats Literary Competition began in 1992 and consisted of thirteen categories open to everyone, everywhere.
+Judges looked for original, freshly creative and finely crafted works that embrace all creative interpretations of the statement by English poet, John Keats:

 SOUL, in general, in many religions and philosophies, is conceived as the animating and vital spiritual principle in human beings; an inner, immaterial element that, together with the material body, constitutes the human individual.